(keep reading to learn what happened)

 Is Lona’s City Limits Cantina from Bar Rescue still open?

-As of 2022, Lona’s City Limits Cantina is still open and serving customers in Long Beach, CA, which means it’s survived for almost a decade after the visit from Jon Taffer.
+As of 2023, Lona’s City Limits Cantina is still open and serving customers in Long Beach, CA.

 The bar isn’t especially active on social media but it does post semi-regular updates.